FLEWID-AB/svelte-webpack-starter/README.md

 Configure your routes in App.svelte, or create a custom routes.js file and include it as a property to the `<Router>` Component.
 This package uses [page](https://github.com/visionmedia/page.js) for routing.

+## App Manifest

+Change the values in webpack.config.js to match your own icons and Application name